LucasDelfino92/morrowindsharp/mw#.md

 I want to thank the following mod authors for their original mods which have been edited for inclusion in this guide.

 - Aoimevelho, for [**Cavern of the Incarnate Overhaul**](https://www.nexusmods.com/morrowind/mods/42860?), which was edited to remove all cavern edits while keeping the changes to the False Incarnates intact.
-- Corsair83, for [**Corsair's MW Inconsistencies**](https://www.nexusmods.com/morrowind/mods/45245/?), which was edited and split off into two separate mods, editing Steam Centurions and Scrap Metal respectively.
 - R-Zero, for [**Lucky Strike - A Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765?) and [**Flies**](https://www.nexusmods.com/morrowind/mods/43481?), which were edited to fix issues with the mods.
 - ProfArmitage, for providing the fix to **Flies'** underwater flies bug.
 - NullCacade, for [**Controlled Consumption**](https://www.nexusmods.com/morrowind/mods/45624?), which was edited to include ingredient consumption restrictions.